What Is A Niche Website? And How Can You Create One?

 or perhaps a site reviewing certain membership based sites – such as dating sites.

-Your site may be hobby based – a site on figure skating techniques, zumba or snow boarding…
+Your site could be hobby based – a site on figure skating techniques, zumba or snow boarding…

 Really, there are infinite of possibilities for niche websites.